justiceadamsUNI/Android-MVVM-Weather-In-Tamriel-App/README.md

 * [Android Studio](https://developer.android.com/studio/index.html) - Android Studio provides the fastest tools for building apps on every type of Android device
 * [Github](https://github.com/) - GitHub is a web-based Git or version control repository and Internet hosting service
 * [EZGif](https://ezgif.com/) - Online GIF maker and image editor.
 Used to create gifs from mp4's for this readme
+* [Docker](https://www.docker.com/) - Docker is a computer program that performs operating-system-level virtualization also known as containerization